>This page

 George Smith[1925]

-*T. H. Williams joined up in WW1; during his absence G. E. Kenworthy became acting headmaster but Kenworthy himself then joined up and was subsequently Killed in Action (see Names of Matlock's Memorial)
+*T. H. Williams joined up in WW1; during his absence G. E. Kenworthy became acting headmaster but Kenworthy himself then joined up and was subsequently Killed in Action (see Names of Matlock's Memorial).
+Charles Colledge was then appointed (see Photographers).

 British School, Matlock Green